Cavani admits he had a problem with Neymar

+Edinson Cavani says he has successfully resolved his differences with Paris Saint-Germain team-mate Neymar, having acknowledged there was a "problem" between the pair earlier in the season.

-Although Neymar has been out since February with a fractured foot, PSG will claim a domestic treble as long as it can beat third-tier side Les Herbiers in the Coupe de France final.
+Although Neymar has been out since February with a fractured foot, PSG will claim a domestic treble as long as they can beat third-tier side Les Herbiers in the Coupe de France final.

 But Neymar's first season in the French capital has not always gone smoothly, the Brazilian repeatedly clashing with Cavani over set-piece duties as he sought to boost his goal tally.